lbonnieul/devops/README.md

 `docker volume create tp1-volume`

 Also need to add the flag `-v tp1-volume:/var/lib/postgresql/data` to the run command for the database-tp1 container

+### 1-4 Why do we need a multistage build?
+And explain each step of this dockerfile.
+With multi-stage builds, you use multiple FROM statements in your Dockerfile.
+Each FROM instruction can use a different base, and each of them begins a new stage of the build.
+You can selectively copy artifacts from one stage to another, leaving behind everything you don't want in the final image thus reducing the size of the final image.
+The build tools are not kept in the final image only the .jar